-Kogi State has a total land area of 28,313.53 square kilometres and a projected population of 3.8 million people (2012 NBS Abstract).
-It lies on latitude 7.49°N and longitude

-6.45°E with a geological feature depicting young sedimentary rocks and alluvium along the riverbeds, which promotes agricultural activities.
+Kogi State has a total land area of 28,313.53 square kilometres and a projected population of 4.5 million people (2016 on line).
+It lies on latitude 7.49°N and longitude 6.45°E with a geological feature depicting young sedimentary rocks and alluvium along the riverbeds, which promotes agricultural activities.
 The State features ferrasols soil type and famous hills like Ososo hills, which spread from Edo State to the western part of Kogi State and Aporo hill on the eastern part.
 Another famous mountain is Mount Patti, which lies in Lokoja and stands at about 1500 metres above sea level.